 Jasmine Vine

 A small trellis or wire stand is ideal for the jasmine vine as it likes to grow upwards.
-The jasmine vine is a fragrant vine that has small blooming flowers in the spring.
+Additionally, hanging baskets can also be a great choice for cultivating jasmine indoors.
+The jasmine vine is a fragrant plant that produces small blooming flowers in the spring.

 If you are looking for some indoor flowering vines that smell good, the jasmine plant is for you.